 Diversity and Inclusion- It matters!

 At Asheville Neurology we have made improving access and healthcare across all populations of people a priority.
 In January of 2020 we formed the Diversity and Inclusion committee comprised of eight staff members from all different areas of the practice.
-The committee is led by our Practice Operations Manager Nikki, who is particularly passionate about helping to achieve health equity at Asheville Neurology.
+The committee is led by our Administrative Operations Manager Nikki, who is particularly passionate about helping to achieve health equity at Asheville Neurology.

 The committee Mission Statement is as follows: